Trends in the Olympic Medals Index among developed and emerging countries – A reality check

 Yet it is uncertain whether the less developed, poorer countries have already succeeded in breaking the Olympic sports dominance of developed countries.
 To gain more insights into the topic, this brief report comprises an analysis with the aim of assessing the evolution of Olympic medals among developed and less developed countries over the past two decades.

 For this analysis countries are categorised into developed countries and emerging countries – as classified by the International Monetary Fund (IMF).
 The two groups of countries consist of the 15 best-performing developed countries* and the 15 best-performing emerging countries* at the Rio 2016 Olympic Games.
 The Olympic sporting performance of these countries is defined as the total medals achieved at Summer Olympic Games (Winter Olympic Games are not considered in this analysis because of the evident participation limitations of numerous geographically-disadvantaged countries).
-Due to the lack of a global standard for medal valuation a novel Olympic Medals Index (OMI) has been created for this brief report.
+Due to the lack of global standards for medal valuation, a novel Olympic Medals Index (OMI) has been created for this brief report.
 All medals are weighted according to their estimated actual values: bronze medals and silver medals are weighted as one-third and two-thirds of the gold medals, respectively.

 Chart 1 displays a gradual OMI-convergence between the developed and emerging countries until the 2004 Olympics and a trend towards OMI-divergence thereafter.
 This slowly evolving divergence in medals indices between both groups during the post-2004 Olympics period could be an indicator that the developed countries have recently been consolidating their position as an Olympic sporting power block, achieving 52% of all weighted medals at the recent Rio 2016 Olympics (USA and Great Britain were the key contributors).
 In contrast, the group of emerging countries reached an OMI of merely 25% at the latest Olympic Games – its lowest level in the past two decades.
 This sudden regression in medals is largely due to the weakening performance of China and Russia, as demonstrated in Chart 2.
 After reaching the 18%-mark at the 2008 Beijing Olympics, their combined OMI has recently dropped by almost 30% of its peak value.